mpumasupa/Milagros-Pumasupa-AI-Portafolio-/NLP-Course/Project4-NewsBot-2.0-FinalProject/README.md

 ## 📌 Overview

 NewsBot 2.0 is an **AI-powered, end-to-end news analysis and intelligence platform** I developed as part of my ITAI2373 final project.
+This is a collaborative project by our NLP course group.

 It processes, analyzes, and interacts with news articles in real time using advanced **Natural Language Processing (NLP)** and **Machine Learning** techniques.

 The system can: